darrylconnellyii/PyBank-PyPoll/README.md

   ![Vote Counting](Images/Vote_counting.png)

-I wanted to help a small, rural town modernize its vote counting process using this set of [poll data](PyPoll/Resources/election_data.csv).
+I wanted to help a small, rural town modernize its vote counting process using this set of [election data](PyPoll/Resources/election_data.csv).
 The dataset is composed of three columns: `Voter ID`, `County`, and `Candidate`.

 I will create a Python script that analyzes the votes and calculates each of the following:
   * The total number of votes cast